-With a filling of chopped spinach, tomatoes, and feta these Easy Baked Chicken Breasts Stuffed with Greek Salsa will be a new favorite on your dinner table.
+With a filling of chopped spinach, tomatoes, and feta this Stuffed Greek Chicken will be a new favorite on your dinner table.
 They only take about 5 minutes to prep so they are easy enough for a weeknight and fancy enough for a dinner party.

 Chicken breasts.
 Am I the only one who thinks this inexpensive staple can get rather boring?
 I bet not.
 But these are still a mainstay in our family dinners.
 I just try to dress them up.
 A lot.

 I go from chicken casseroles to chicken tacos, to grilled chicken and chicken caesar salad, and back again.
 With some vegetables, a variety of cheeses, or a lot of bacon you can make each and every chicken dinner different.
 I've even stuffed mushrooms with shredded chicken and put cooked chicken on pizza before.

 Chicken is also one of the foods all my children eat happily.
 My middle daughter prefers it breaded or in the shape of a dinosaur but is starting to expand to having chicken sandwiches and chicken on a salad.

 Chicken breasts - Use boneless and skinless and then choose one of the methods above for slicing.

 Red onion - A small onion will work so choose what you'd like as far as onion flavor.